HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 ---
 #See https://github.com/HTTPArchive/almanac.httparchive.org/wiki/Authors'-Guide#metadata-to-add-at-the-top-of-your-chapters
 title: HTTP
-description: TODO
+description: The HTTP chapter of the 2021 Web Almanac covers data on historical versions of HTTP used across the web, as well as the uptick in new versions including HTTP/2 and HTTP/3, while also inspecting key metrics a part of the HTTP lifecycle.
 authors: [dominiclovell]
 reviewers: [tunetheweb, rmarx]
 analysts: [tunetheweb]
 editors: []
 translators: []
 results: https://docs.google.com/spreadsheets/d/1pCdpndXTXexSIZLmVc-aUbp5PcHhZ83hbEEfmDyfD0U/
-dominiclovell_bio:
+dominiclovell_bio: Dominic Lovell is currently a Solutions Engineering Manager at Akamai Technologies, and has been working for a number of years to make sites more performant and safer across the web.
+You can find him tweeting <a href="https://twitter.com/dominiclovell">@dominiclovell</a>, or you can connect with him on <a href="https://www.linkedin.com/in/dominiclovell/">LinkedIn</a>.
-featured_quote: TODO
+featured_quote: Over 70% of requests are served over HTTP/2 or above, which suggests that HTTP/2 and HTTP/3 are well and truly the dominant protocol versions for the web.
-featured_stat_1: TODO
+featured_stat_1: 25% decline in HTTP/1.1 adoption between 2020 and 2021
-featured_stat_label_1: TODO
+featured_stat_label_1: Decline in HTTP/1.1 requests
-featured_stat_2: TODO
+featured_stat_2: 82% of sites listed in the top 1,000 have HTTP/2 enabled
-featured_stat_label_2: TODO
+featured_stat_label_2: There is a direct correlation between a site’s page rank in the HTTP archive and its support for HTTP/2
-featured_stat_3: TODO
+featured_stat_3: 1.25% of sites use HTTP/2 push
-featured_stat_label_3: TODO
+featured_stat_label_3: Year on year adoption of push has increased, but overall adoption is still negligible
 ---

 ## Introduction

 The HTTP protocol is one of key parts of the web.
 HTTP itself was unchanged for nearly two decades after HTTP/1.1 was introduced in 1997 and it wasn't until 2015, with the introduction of HTTP/2, that saw a major design change to the way HTTP was implemented.
 HTTP/2 was designed to introduce changes primarily at the transport level of the protocol.
-These protocol changes, while significant in how it worked, still allowed for backward compatibility between versions.
+These protocol changes, while significant in how they worked, still allowed for backward compatibility between versions.

 This year we again take a closer look at HTTP/2, discussing some of its major features.
 We then look at some of the benefits of HTTP/2, and why it has been adopted heavily across the web performance community.
 While HTTP/2 aimed at solving many problems with HTTP, including connection limits, better header compression, and binary support which allowed for better payload encapsulation, not all features put forward were successful in their design.